English Breakfast - Traditional Breakfast Blend

 As traditional as we could make it, here's a new English Breakfast tea for the masses.
 Made from a foundation of African teas from Malawi & Rwanda with accents of malty Indian Assam tea and Chinese keemun tea, this smooth, mildly bitter black blend is perfect with cream and sugar.

-Does an English tea built from African and East-Asian teas sound familiar to anyone else?
+Does an English blend built from African and East-Asian parts sound familiar to anyone else?
 No?
 Must just be us.

 - Use 7g (≈1 tbsp) of leaf per ½ liter (≈17 oz) of water.